 - increase your overall quality of life (better weather and/or friendlier people!)

 One of the probably most ignored cost items is the foregone income when you decide to give professional day trading a shot.
-For comparison purposes across different countries of the world (see Ill.
-1), the expected first year earnings of business graduates around the world ranges from the highest cost of talent of $79,243 in Switzerland to $52,655 in the U.S. to around $10,000 in Poland or Hungary and even less than that in Russia or Colombia, for example.
+For comparison purposes across different countries of the world, the expected first year earnings of business graduates around the world ranges from the highest cost of talent of $79,243 in Switzerland to $52,655 in the U.S. to around $10,000 in Poland or Hungary and even less than that in Russia or Colombia, for example.

 Using these figures as a proxy for the general income level in those countries, it is pretty clear that potential traders from Central and Eastern European and developing countries (CEED) have a significant opportunity cost advantage over their counterparts in developed countries.

-We will use these numbers into our net present value (NPV) calculation down below to see whether starting a trading business is worth the risk.
+We will use these numbers in our net present value (NPV) calculation down below to see whether starting a trading business is worth the risk.

 Trading hardware and equipment